 Today, many mothers work outside the home.
-Are you struggling with the decision?
 Read on to learn more about your options if you are struggling to decide if it is right for you.

 Though some mothers work because of financial need, others choose to work for different reasons.
-Some want to stay on top of a fast-changing career, while others enjoy the intellectual stimulation, camaraderie, and sense of purpose and accomplishment that their work provides.
+Some want to stay on top of a fast-changing career, while others enjoy the intellectual stimulation, friendship, and sense of purpose and pride that their work provides.
 The decision to work or stay at home can be a tough one for new mothers.
-There are no right answers, and each woman must evaluate her specific situation before she decides what is best for her.
+There are no right answers, and each woman must evaluate her specific situation before she decides what is best for her and her family.

 Before making a decision, you need to evaluate the positive and negative effects that working outside the home can have on your child.